+Massola, Catherine.
+2023. " Community Collections: Returning to an (Un)imagined Future."
+Museum Anthropology 46(1): 59-69.
 Sandell, Richard.
 1998.
 "Museums as Agents of Social Inclusion."
 Museum Management and Curatorship 17(4): 401-418.

-Matherne, Neal and Quaintance, Hannah.
-2019.
-"Meaningful Donations and Shared Governance: Growing the Philippine Heritage Collection through Co-Curation at the Field Museum."
-Museum Anthropology 42(1): 14-27.

-\\Mid-term Report: completed report with Veriguide receipts to be submitted to Dept. Office by 5pm Friday, 19th Mar.
+Mid-term Report: completed report with Veriguide receipts to be submitted to Dept. Office by 5pm Wednesday, 1st November.
+Week 10 (7th Nov.)
+Museum and gender Required Readings:

-Week 12 (1st Apr. no lecture) Reading Week

-Week 13 (8th Apr.)

-Museum and gender

-Required Readings:

 Pearce, Susan M. 1998.
 "Objects in the Contemporary Construction of Personal Culture: Perspectives Relating to Gender and Socio-economic Class."
 Museum Management and Curatorship 17 (3):223-241.
 Heitman, Carrie C. 2017.
-"The Creation of Gender Bias in Museum Collections: Recontextualizing Archaeological and Archival Collections from Chaco Canyou, New Mexico."
+"The Creation of Gender Bias in Museum Collections: Recontextualizing Archaeological and Archival Collections from Chaco Canyon, New Mexico."
 Museum Anthropology 40 (2): 128-142.

-Week 14 (15th Apr.)
+Week 11 (14th Nov.)
+No class.
+Students to prepare and read readings.

+Week 12 (21st Nov.)

-Ecomuseum and its roles
+Ecomuseum and its roles Required Reading: Chang, Yui-tan.

-Required Reading:

-Chang, Yui-tan.
 2009.
 Ecomuseums: The Rise of a Cultural Movement.
 Nantou: Five Senses Arts Management Association, pp. 190-236.

+Week 13 (28th Nov.)

-Week 15 (22th Apr.)
-Museums in the 21st century: marketing, globalization and cultural diversity Required Readings: Kotler, Neil et al. 2008 "Museums and Marketing."
+Museums in the 21st century: marketing, globalization and cultural diversity

+Required Reading:

+Kotler, Neil et al. 2008 "Museums and Marketing."
 In Neil G. Kotler, Philip Kotler, Wendy I. Kotler eds.
 Museum Marketing and Strategy: Designing Missions, Building Audiences, Generating Revenue and Resources.
 2nd edition.
-San Francisco, CA: Jossey-Bass, pp.1-40. \\Final Paper: completed paper with Veriguide receipts to be submitted to Dept. Office by 5pm Monday, 3rd May.
+San Francisco, CA: Jossey-Bass, pp.1-40.
+Final Paper: completed paper with Veriguide receipts to be submitted to Dept. Office by 5pm Wednesday, 6th December.
 Tutorial topics Week 1: No tutorial.
 Students to prepare and read readings.
 Week 2 Discussion: what can we learn from the historical context of museum occurrence?
 Week 3 Discussion: is museum a place to trivialize or glorify culture?
-Week 4 Discuss the function of museum buildings, the environments of museums, and the relationship between buildings, museums and preservations Week 5-6: No tutorial.
-Students to prepare and read readings Week 7 Discussion: exhibition design and engaging visitor involvement Weeks 8-9 No tutorials.
-Four tutorials (5-6, 8-9) together will be replaced by a museum fieldtrip in Hong Kong.
+Week 4 Discuss the function of museum buildings, the environments of museums, and the relationship between buildings, museums and preservations Week 5 Discussion: the practices of museums and exhibition design Week 6-7,11 No tutorials.
+Three tutorials (6-7,11) together will be replaced by a museum fieldtrip.
 Students to form small groups and prepare for the group presentation by conducting participant observations and interviews to the visitors and/or other stakeholders of the museums.
-Week 10 Group presentation and discussion: Is museum important to the society during the pandemic?
-Week 11 Group presentation and discussion: museum, identity and civil society Week 12 No tutorials: Students to prepare and read readings.
-Week 13 Group presentation and discussion: issues about museum and gender Week 14 Group presentation and discussion: ecomuseum and its roles Week 15 Group presentation and discussion: challenges and problems for museums in the 21st century
+Week 8 Group presentation and discussion: Museum as (in)formal education institute; should museums conduct research?
+Week 9 Group presentation and discussion: museum, identity and civil society Week 10 Group presentation and discussion: issues about museum and gender Week 11 No tutorial.
+Student to prepare and read readings.

+Week 12 Group presentation and discussion: ecomuseum and its roles Week 13 Group presentation and discussion: challenges and problems for museums in the 21st century